This is for informational purposes - always check with your permitted authority or regulatory body first.

 While it is more expensive to build a house, there are certain advantages to doing so.
 After all, you are getting something entirely new when you build.
 You don’t have to worry about dated features and aging utilities.
 Plus, building allows you to have an active role in the house’s design.
 You can pick out things that you want and even change the structure of the home.

-Individual Costs in Building a Home
+Breaking Down the Costs of Building a Home

 The average cost of building a home is dependent on a ton of different factors.
 These will have a massive influence on the price and can be the key thing that drives it up or down.